parthsakpal07/Weather-App/README.md

 6) Humidity.

 ⚛️ React Hooks (useState & useEffect)
-Utilized for managing state and side effects such as fetching data when a new city is searched
+Utilized for managing state and side effects such as fetching data when a new city is searched.

 📱 Responsive Design
-The layout adjusts smoothly across different screen sizes for both desktop and mobile users
+The layout adjusts smoothly across different screen sizes for both desktop and mobile users.

 Link- comming soon..